sbagi/sbagi.github.io/cryst_kinetics.md

 ### Major Outcomes from the Research <br>
 - Employed rapid sampling module developed in-house to quench crystallization reactions performed in flow reactor for MOF-808 (Zr) - an industrially attractive MOF with open metal sites, used in catalysis, heat pumps, separation etc.<br>
 - Determined activation energies and rate constants for nucleation and crystal growth using Gualtieri model for solution-mediated transformation. <br>
-- Explored the effects of coordination modulation, temperature, & linker concentration on particle sizes. <br>
+- Explored the effects of coordination modulation, reaction temperature, & linker concentration on particle sizes. <br>

 ---